-Like any professional, recruiters for jobs too have their own code of ethics.
-And understanding their ethics is the key to building a mutually rewarding partnership.
+Like any professional, recruiters must have their own code of ethics, and understanding their ethics is the key to building a mutually rewarding partnership.
 In this post, we give you the 10 golden rules to apply when working with recruiters for jobs.
-With this, not only do these powerful folks help you, but you graciously return the favor and empower them too!
+With this, these powerful folks help you, and you graciously return the favor and empower them too!

-The Following Are The 10 Best Steps You Must Know to Deal with Recruiters for jobs:
+10 Best Steps you must know to Deal with Recruiters for Jobs

-If you’re looking for a job change, we bet that you’re a sincere worker looking for professional advancement.
-You take your career seriously and have spent adequate time researching companies, and you’ve listed out the top companies that align with your professional dreams.
+If you’re looking for a job change, we bet you’re a sincere worker looking for professional advancement.
+You take your career seriously, have spent adequate time researching companies, and have listed the top companies that align with your professional dreams.
 Correct?

 Our suggestion is to extend this research to recruiters for jobs too.

 You see, there are (mediocre) recruiters for jobs.
-And there are THE recruiters for jobs, the ones who land you your dream job.
-These are the folks you want to tap to power your professional dreams.
-So spend some time and effort looking up the recruiters for jobs you intend to sign up with, as you prod them on the following questions.
+And there are THE recruiters for jobs who land you your dream job.
+You want to tap into these folks to power your professional dreams.
+So spend some time and effort looking up the recruiters for jobs you intend to sign up with as you prod them on the following questions.

 - What is their reputation in the market with professionals?
-If you have a co-worker or colleague you look up to, do you see him or her approaching this recruiter?
+If you have a co-worker or colleague you admire, do you see him or her approaching this recruiter?

 - What is their reputation amongst the workforce?
-Have any of your associates had any (positive or negative) experience with them?
+Have any of your associates had any (positive or negative) experiences with them?
 (Here, it also helps to research online to find non-biased feedback).

 - Do they have a well-connected network?
-This will determine if their noble intentions will indeed translate to a dream career placement for you.
+This will determine if their noble intentions translate to your dream career placement.

 - Finally, do they intend to charge you for their services?
-If yes, then you should treat this as a no, a loud, red-flag NO!
+If yes, you should treat this as a loud, red-flag NO!

 You want a recruiter who builds fulfilling careers, not mere positions.
 The above questions will help you get out the very best.